 Overall project health

-Finally, there should be easy way to compare the “planned Vs actual progress” and “budgeted vs actual cost”.
+Finally, there should be an easy way to compare the “planned Vs actual progress” and “budgeted vs actual cost”.
 We should have a bird’s eye view to tell us about the current status and health of the project in terms of schedule and budget.

 But even if you don’t have decades of construction project management experience.
 You can still build your construction schedule with labor requirements attached to individual activities and then factor in contingencies in this schedule.